California State Water Project: History

 The diversion of the North Coast rivers was abandoned in the plan's early stages after strong opposition from locals and concerns about the potential impact on the salmon in North Coast rivers.
 The California Water Plan would have to go ahead with the development of the Feather River alone, as proposed by Edmonston.
 The Burns-Porter Act of 1959 provided $1.75 billion of initial funding through a bond measure.
 Construction on Stage I of the project, which would deliver the first 2.23 e6acre.ft of water, began in 1960.
 Northern Californians opposed the measure as a boondoggle and an attempt to steal their water resources.
 In fact, the city of Los Angeles – which was to be one of the principal beneficiaries – also opposed the project; locals saw it as a ploy by politicians in the other Colorado River basin states to get Los Angeles to relinquish its share of the Colorado River.
 Historians largely attribute the success of the Burns-Porter Act and the State Water Project to major agribusiness lobbying, particularly by J.G.
 Boswell II of the J.G.
 Boswell cotton company.
 The bond was passed on an extremely narrow margin of 174,000 out of 5.8 million ballots cast.
+In 1966, the Metropolitan Water District passed Proposition W, a Southern California property tax bond to connect its regional water system to the new state project.

 In 1961, ground was broken on Oroville Dam, and in 1963, work began on the California Aqueduct and San Luis Reservoir.
 The first deliveries to the Bay Area were made in 1962, and water reached the San Joaquin Valley by 1968.
 Due to concerns over the fault-ridden geography of the Tehachapi Mountains, the tunnel plan was scrapped; the water would have to be pumped over the mountains' 3500 ft crest.
 In 1973, the pumps and the East and West branches of the aqueduct were completed, and the first water was delivered to Southern California.
 A Peripheral Canal, which would have carried SWP water around the vulnerable and ecologically sensitive Sacramento–San Joaquin River Delta, was rejected in 1982 due to environmental concerns.
 The Coastal Branch, which delivers water to coastal central California, was completed in 1997.